luiztauffer/guacamole-data-science/_posts/2019-03-16-mammals-data-mining.md

 </iframe>
 <br>

 The cute mammal icons were taken from [Flaticon](https://www.flaticon.com/).
+And that's it!
+We finished the visualization for the unsupervised data mining stage of the project.
+If we look carefully, we will obeserve that the results are not 100% accurate, but most of the times they get pretty close to what we would expect to see in terms of species distributions by regions of the world.
+In the next part, we will create a web application that joins the object identification functionality from the last session to the data mining and visualization results of this session.

 **Tip:** Both Plotly and Folium make it easy to create beautiful visuals and export directly to html.
 After producing your superb `HTML` graphics and maps, [here's](https://wkhtmltopdf.org/) a great tool to render them as a vector `PDF`, if you need to use them as static figures.